zheniat/CarND-Advanced-Lane-Lines/readme.md

 ### Discussion

-Lane detection performed reasonably well on the project video with just using the Sobel gradient threshold algorithm combined with the HLS algorithm.
+Lane detection performed reasonably well on the project video using just the Sobel gradient threshold algorithm combined with the HLS algorithm.
 It did poorly on the challenge video failing to detect a lane that had an asphalt line in the middle.
 Switching to a combined Sobel, magnitude, and direction gradients addressed this problem, though the overall performance on the challenge video is not acceptable: [challenge video result](./output_images/challenge_video_processed.mp4).

 Adding pre-processing of yellow and white lines using masks in the HLS colorspace improved performance in areas where asphalt transitions into concrete, though you can still see some hesitation.